Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 What side effects can I expect during my radiotherapy / chemotherapy?

-You should expect some or all of the following side effects during your radiotherapy / chemotherapy treatment.
+Expect some or all the following side effects during your radiotherapy / chemotherapy treatment.

 How can I manage the side effects?